 No. So long as you aren’t falling for fake news, what is being reported is still true.
 If you learn to tell the difference between propaganda and journalism, then the news is still the best guide to making sense of a complex and fast-changing world.
 We need good reporting now more than ever.
-Think of how dangerous the coronavirus would have been if the media wasn’t there to warn us about it.
+Think of how even more dangerous the coronavirus would have seemed had the media not been there to warn us about it.

 - How do you normally feel after reading or watching the news?